Disney's Color of Evil

 Yzma – The Emporer’s New Groove

-According to the Cartoon Safety Administration (CSA), there are signs a character might be evil in addition to the color of their palette.
-The CSA have developed this friendly checklist to Stereotype Toons by Observing Personality (STOP) to make profiling quick and easy.
+According to the Cartoon Safety Administration (CSA), there are signs a character might be evil in addition to the color of their skin palette.

 Excessive baring of teeth, claws, sarcasm.

-Complains about inconveniences or is overly impatient.
+Complains about minor inconveniences or is overly impatient.

 Conspires or strives to rule the kingdom, kitchen, daycare.